czukowski/I18n_Plural/README.md

 API
 ===

+### class I18n\NetteTranslator

+You are not required to use core object directly.
+This class is a Nette-compatible wrapper and it's the suggested usage in Nette applications.
+See above for an example on how to setup a trasnlation service.

+#### public function __construct($default_lang = 'x')

+  * @param  string  $default_lang

+Translator constructor takes default language to use when none is specified explicitly.
+Initializes a Core object instance internally.

+#### public function attach(I18n\Reader\ReaderInterface $reader)

+  * @param  I18n\Reader\ReaderInterface  $reader

+Attaches a Reader object to the Core object (see below). `I18n\NeonReader` is a suggested default reader for Nette application, although there's `I18n\NetteReader` that gets translations from raw PHP files and you may of course also implement your own readers to provide translations from any source of your choice.

+#### public function translate($string, $count, $parameters, $lang)

+  * @param   string  $string      String to translate
+  * @param   mixed   $count       String form or numeric count (optional)
+  * @param   array   $parameters  Param values to replace (optional)
+  * @param   string  $lang        Target language (optional)
+  * @return  string

+The `$parameters` values (array) may be passed as 2nd argument, in that case `$count` is considered `NULL` and `$lang` is the 3rd argument.

+#### public function getService()

+  * @return  I18n\Core

+Returns the internal Core object reference if needed for some reason.

 ### class I18n\Core

 #### public function attach(I18n\Reader\ReaderInterface $reader)

   * @param  I18n\Reader\ReaderInterface  $reader

-This method takes a class instance that implements `I18n\Reader\ReaderInterface`. `NetteReader` instance may be used for Nette applications, that'll read the translations from the *.php files in your Nette `app/i18n` dir; although you may implement your own readers to provide translations from any source of your choice.
+This method takes a class instance that implements `I18n\Reader\ReaderInterface`.
+You'll implement your own readers to provide translations from any source of your choice.

 #### public function translate($string, $context, $values, $lang = NULL)